Hearts & Minds

 Last summer, KneeDeep Times launched a pilot Community Reporting Network with a grant from the CO2 Foundation.

-“We’ve long reported stories interesting to insiders in the climate adaptation and environmental justice field, but we wanted to connect more with our neighbors and communities challenged by fires, floods and really bad weather,” says editor Ariel Rubissow Okamoto.
+“We’ve long reported stories interesting to insiders in the climate adaptation and environmental justice field, but we wanted to connect more with our neighbors and communities challenged by fires, floods, and really bad weather,” says editor Ariel Rubissow Okamoto.

 As part of the network, the magazine recruited four community college journalism students as reporting fellows for the fall 2025 semester.
 The students, Amy Moore from Santa Rosa Junior College, Tristan Moore and Gracebelle Ma’ake from Diablo Valley College, and Rain Hepting from Las Positas College, produced eight stories between September 2025 and January 2026 under the leadership of community editor Rose Garrett.
 Topics covered ranged from learning how to do a prescribed burn in Sonoma and detailing PFAS contamination in the Tri-Valley area to a profile of a Martinez resident battling bad air and a progress report on creating a pollinator garden in a Concord church yard.
-Formats ranged from text to photojournalism to comic.
+Formats ranged from text to photojournalism to comic strip.

 Other Recent Posts